 Bill Moran: I definitely had clients who got married because they felt that the federal laws protecting the rights of married couples would give them better protection than the laws of the states they live in.
 But it wasn’t so much that everybody rushed out to get married.
 Mostly, it caused people to sit down and talk about the pluses and minuses of getting married, compared with the strategies they were using before, and how their financial plans might change if they do get married.
 It's a new path for them to consider.

-ML: What do you view as one of the most important financial implications of the ruling?
+ML: What do you view as some of the most important financial implications of the ruling?

 BM: For years, couples were putting together a legal patchwork to imitate the rights of married people, but that’s all changed now.
 The ruling gave married same-sex couples the same spousal benefits—for pensions as well as Social Security—that opposite-sex couples have long enjoyed, and that's huge.